 For 2020 the annual value per share was \$376 pesos (\$94 pesos quarterly) for Grupo Argos S. A. and \$583 pesos (\$145,75 pesos quarterly) for Grupo de Inversiones Suramericana S. A.

-The dividend income recognized as of March 2021 for portfolio investments corresponds primarily to the total annual dividend declared by the issuers, and therefore similar income is expected for the remainder of the year.
+Income from dividends, recognized as of June 2021 for portfolio investments corresponds primarily to the total annual dividend declared by the issuers, and therefore similar income is expected for the remainder of the year.